bhood4/katacoda-scenarios/tf101/plan.md

 Once the configuration has been defined we need to create an execution plan.
 Terraform describes the actions required to achieve the desired state.
 The plan can be saved using -out.
 We'll apply the execution plan in the next step.

+* Reads Terraform configuration, reads statefile (if it exists), computes a plan of changes required to meet desired state
+* Optionally write plan to disk + run later
+* Best practice: always run plan before apply and inspect plan

 To create a plan, use the CLI

 `terraform plan`{{execute}}